 - i.
-The person is receiving Medicaid funded nursing home care (excluding care in an ICF-IID or situations where the facility is closing) in a county where there is a waiting list while the county is in transition to entitlement status; - ii.
-The person is eligible for Family Care (or Family Care-Partnership or PACE if available in the county) and wants to enroll in the MCO for the program of her or his choice; - iii.
+The person is receiving Medicaid funded nursing home care (excluding situations where the facility is closing) in a county where there is a waiting list while the county is in transition to entitlement status: - ii.
+The person is eligible for Family Care (or Family Care-Partnership if available in the county) and wants to enroll in the MCO for the program of her or his choice; - iii.
 The person wants to relocate to a non-institutional setting but cannot do so without Medicaid-funded long-term services and supports available through MCO enrollment; and - iv.
-The person may or may not be on the waiting list. - b.
+The person may or may not be on the waiting list.

+b.
 Policy

-The MCO shall accept enrollment of persons meeting the above criteria, whether or not they are on the waiting list and regardless of position on the waiting list, no later than four weeks from the completion of the enrollment counseling session with the ADRC and the enrollment form, unless the applicant prefers a later date.
-The MCO may set a general policy of accepting enrollment at a date earlier than four weeks after the enrollment counseling session and signing of the enrollment form.
+The MCO shall accept enrollment of persons meeting the above criteria, whether or not they are on the waiting list and regardless of position on the waiting list, after the enrollment counseling session with the ADRC and the enrollment form have been completed and according to the normal enrollment timeframe, unless the applicant prefers a later date.

+c.
+Implementation

-- c.
-Implementation - i.
+- i.
 If the MCO policy is to accept enrollments of such persons earlier than four weeks after enrollment counseling, it shall inform the ADRC in writing of the earlier date at which it will generally accept such enrollments. - ii.
-If the MCO follows the four week timeframe for enrolling persons wanting to relocate from the nursing home, the MCO shall contact the resident to begin relocation planning including an initial inperson contact with the resident within two weeks after the referral date.

-- iii.
-Whether the MCO's policy is to begin such relocation enrollments within four weeks or the policy specifies an earlier date, if the resident prefers to relocate before the date the policy provides and the MCO agrees to arrange an earlier relocation date, it shall notify both the resident and the ADRC, which will submit the revised enrollment date to the income maintenance agency. - iv.
+If the MCO follows the four week timeframe for enrolling persons wanting to relocate from the nursing home, the MCO shall contact the resident to begin relocation planning including an initial inperson contact with the resident within two weeks after the referral date. - iii.
+Whether the MCO's policy is to begin such relocation enrollments within four weeks or the policy specifies an earlier date, if the resident prefers to relocate before the date the policy provides and the MCO agrees to arrange an earlier relocation date, it shall notify both the resident and the ADRC, which will submit the revised enrollment date to the income maintenance agency.

+iv.
 If the nursing home is not in the MCO provider network and is not willing to contract with the MCO, the MCO enrollment date shall be the date the person relocates.